blu-pi/econ-sim/Diary.md

 Restructured part of the BuyerCollection class to split some functionality into a new class "NamedDataPlot".
 This is a data structure for handling sets of related data to be graphed against each other.
 Now close to having initial data output ready.

+Started implementing data analysis to accompany data plots.
+This way raw data can be graphed and data such as variance etc. can also be given with the graph.
+Did a lot of research ojn pandas library.
+Solution isn't yet tested and quite complicated.
+Might also be resource intensive.
+Whole approach could be abandoned if it's too much of a headache.
+Need to pass all data to output UI where I need to finish the logic to automatically create plots for output.
+Once again I add complexity when I really shouldn't...
+However, I do feel data-output is important for a simulation.